CrystalMBrown/Data-Analytics-Portfolio/README.md

 ---
 ## Executive Summary

-Churn was **not driven by customer segmentation factors** such as plan type or acquisition cost.
+Churn was not driven by customer segmentation factors such as plan type or acquisition cost.

-Instead, churn **spiked sharply in March 2025 and again in June 2025**, indicating **a systemic event rather than gradual customer dissatisfaction**.
+Instead, churn spiked sharply in March 2025 and again in June 2025, indicating a systemic event rather than gradual customer dissatisfaction.

-This suggests a **breakdown in customer experience or product delivery**, not a mismatch in customer targeting.
+This suggests a **breakdown in customer experience or product delivery, not a mismatch in customer targeting**.

 Without identifying and addressing the root cause of this event, retention efforts risk being ineffective and misdirected.